Sitting properly – also on a three-piece suite

 We all know what it's like: a cosy evening at home or with friends, but although the mood is good and the atmosphere pleasant, we just can't relax and we keep on fidgeting.
 We just don't feel right, and we often even get backache.
 Long evenings spent in front of the TV (statistics indicate that we spend 3 to 4 hours in front of the TV every day) become torture.
 It's not necessarily the programme that's at fault but unsuitable upholstered furniture, developed with an eye to design rather than ergonomic aspects and functionality.

 A lying function is not necessary for every seat but advisable for every person who uses the furniture frequently.
 It should be possible to integrate this kind of function on request.
 Here again, it is important to be able to make individual adjustments to the upper end of the backrest.
-Furthermore, a couch is far more frequently used for relaxation in a supine position than a pure armchair.
+A relax alternative is also, for example, a pull-out function with fold-down armrests.
+Finally, a couch is far more frequently used for relaxation in a supine position than a pure armchair.
 Different seat hardness settings are also ideal for satisfying subjective sitting comfort.
 Caution: "Firm or soft" padding certainly does not primarily indicate correct sitting.
 Even where good armchairs and couches are concerned, the principle still applies: keep moving to change the load!
 So don't stay sitting down for too long: instead, use the next set of TV adverts as a welcome opportunity for a little exercise.